• Find

 Kyle’s final subject, Brian Hannah, was a member of the Posner Research Program.
 Like NU Bioscientist, Posner is for second-year students.
 As you can infer, the eight-week period is designed to give students a chance to get their feet wet in the world of research under the guidance of a Northwestern faculty member.

 “My project involved analyzing box office trends for movies,” said Brian.
-“More specifically, I was looking at any trends over the years, or patterns based off of things like critic rating, genre, release month, and more.
-At the end, we had a research symposium where we presented our work to mentors, faculty, staff, and fellow students.”
+“More specifically, I was looking at any trends over the years or patterns based on things like critic rating, genre, release month, and more.
+In the end, we had a research symposium where we presented our work to mentors, faculty, staff, and fellow students.”

 I had a few mentors in the beginning.
 I think it’s very helpful and would encourage everyone to seek a mentor in their field of study.